 Agile Mindset in Principles

-Let’s look at core principles of Agile development methodology:
+Let’s look at the core principles of Agile development methodology:

 - Client as a part of the team.
 The client is entirely involved in the product development and offers ideas that are further validated and tested;